bltbit/showdown/checkpoints.md

     - convert to `index.tsx`
     - add css styling to size and contain it

-### Part 2: Cylinder rotation and spent shot markers
+### Part 2: Cylinder alignment and spent shot markers

 - This intermediate step is in github branch `checkpoint-120-part-2`
 - Implement spent shots
 - Understand `transform: rotate(30deg);` CSS prop
 - Apply to cylinder image

+### Part 3: Cylinder rotation animation when shooting

+- Thinking about how the revolver works
+  - Hammer cocks back
+  - Cylinder rotates next round into place
+  - Pull trigger to shoot
+  - Repeatt to prepare for next round
+  - This means we need sounds and motion _after_ the bang
+- Rotating after
+  - Quick math: 6 shots, 360 derees = 60 degrees per shot
+    - Let's see if that's right
+  - Figure out starting angle and refactor

 ### Part 3: Animate spen shots